openfaas/openfaas-cloud/edge-router/README.md

-## Router for wildcard domain-name
+## edge-router for wildcard domain-name

 This is the single point of entry for all HTTP requests for OpenFaaS Cloud.
 When deployed it sits in front of the gateway to translate DNS entries to function paths.